 The Added Cost of ROP Policies

-For one, ROP life insurance tends to cost approximately 30% more than traditional life insurance.
+For one, ROP policies tend to cost approximately 30% more than traditional life insurance.
 This occurs for a few different reasons.

 Not as many insurance companies offer ROP and there are fewer customers.
 So in order to make it worthwhile, return of premium life insurance companies have to charge higher premiums.
-Also, since the purpose of ROP is to pay customers who outlive their policies back, insurance companies use a portion of your premium to invest in order to pay you back at the end of the policy.
+Also, since the purpose of ROP is to pay customers who outlive their policies back, insurance companies use a portion of your premium to invest.
+This allows them to pay you back at the end of the policy.

-Speak with any financial adviser about options for investing and types of life insurance and you will likely hear to term opportunity cost.
-It’s basically a look at how much you are giving up to go with one investment over another.
+If you’ve never heard about opportunity cost, you can easily speak with a financial advisor and hear it then.
+It often comes up when discussing options for investing and types of life insurance.
+Opportunity cost provides a look at how much you are giving up to go with one investment over another.

-When it comes to ROP, you will be paying more for this type of life insurance over a traditional policy, which means you’ll have less money to spend or invest in something else.
-Furthermore, you only get back the premium, so you lose any additional returns you could have made had you invested your money elsewhere.
+When it comes to ROP, you will be paying more for this type of life insurance over a traditional policy.
+This means you’ll have less money to spend or invest in something else.
+Furthermore, you only get the premium back, so you lose any additional returns you could have made had you invested your money elsewhere.

-If you are someone who might feel cheated after paying for traditional life insurance and getting nothing in return, ROP may be for you.
+If you dislike that paying for traditional life insurance can get you nothing in return, you might want to consider ROP.
 However, if you’d rather invest the extra money you would have paid in a retirement account, it probably makes more sense to go that route.

 Photo credit: ©iStock.com/andresr, ©iStock.com/-Oxford-, ©iStock.com/dolgachov